pushkar100/notes-linux-admin/README.md

 (OR)
 - `sudo yum remove inkscape` => Removes the 'inkscape' package (Without prompt)

-### Installing packages not included in the package manager:
+### Installing packages not included in the package manager

 These are the applications/software that are not `yum search`able.
 In that case, we must:
 1. Goto the website and directly download the .rpm package file for the application(GOES TO '~/Downloads'),